-Although at the beginning of her career as a professional event rider, rising star Willa has her sights set firmly on Tokyo 2020.
+Although at the beginning of her career as a professional event rider, rising star Willa has her sights set firmly on Olympic selection.

 She is based at her parent’s yard at Stonesby, near Melton Mowbray.
 Willa comes from a family with a strong equestrian background, her father Joey won the Aintree Foxhunters twice and her mother, Emma evented up to intermediate level and then going on to point to point.
 Willa’s sister Chloe also evented up to four star before opting for a career change.